DIGI2-FEUP/dinasore/README.md

 ![logo](resources/images/logo.png)

 **D**ynamic **IN**telligent **A**rchitecture for **S**oftware and M**O**dular **RE**configuration - **DINASORE** - is a distributed platform that runs at the
-fog computing level, enabling the pre-processing of data using algorithms, that are encapsulated inside function blocks.
+fog computing level, enabling the pre-processing of data using algorithms, that are encapsulated inside modules (function blocks).

-The principal advantage of this platform is the redistribution of the running code over a distributed fog network.
+The principal advantage of this platform is the redistribution of the running modules across a distributed fog network.
-So the user can develop their own code, in python, and them upload it to the different dinasore nodes in the network.
+So the user can develop their own code, in Python, and them upload it to the different DINASORE nodes in the network.

-As you can see in the previous image, each dinasore node in the network is responsible of running one part of the configuration, so this way we're able to redistribute the data processing over all the dinasore nodes.

 ## Features
 - [x] Communication between the DINASORE and the 4DIAC-IDE